 No trip to New Orleans would be complete without eating at least one pecan praline.
 They are a classic southern treat and you’ll find them in every tourist shop in the French Quarter.
-But don’t settle for some plastic wrapped, day-old praline.
+But don’t settle for some plastic-wrapped, day-old praline.
 You need to head straight to the source!

 Where to get the best pralines in New Orleans will forever be up for debate, but you certainly won’t be disappointed with any of these spots: Loretta’s Authentic Pralines (1100 N. Peters St.), Southern Candy Makers (334 Decatur St.), and Leah’s Pralines (714 Saint Louis St.).

-42. Enjoy a Snowball for Dessert
+42. Cool off with a Snowball for Dessert

-The 3 best words to describe summers in New Orleans are “hot, hot, hot!”.
+The three best words to describe summers in New Orleans are “hot, hot, hot!”.
 And the best way to beat that Southern heat is with an ice-cold, sugary sweet snowball topped with condensed milk.

 Tip: Don’t call them “snowcones”.
 Those are made with crushed ice rather than shaved ice and are not nearly as tasty.